scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

      - The Construction Direction flag `C` = "0"
      - The value of the `Acc` = Acc<sub>n-1</sub>.
 This is because seen from the direction of beaconing, the source endpoint is the last AS in the path segment.
 For more details, see [](#def-mac) and [](#def-acc).

-4. Besides setting the flags and the `Acc` field, the source endpoint must also set the pointers in the `CurrInf` and `CurrHF` fields of the Path Meta Header `PathMetaHdr` (see [](#PathMetaHdr)).
-As the source endpoint builds the starting point of the forwarding, both pointers must be set to "0".
+4. Besides setting the flags and the `Acc` field, the source endpoint MUST also set the pointers in the `CurrInf` and `CurrHF` fields of the Path Meta Header `PathMetaHdr` (see [](#PathMetaHdr)).
+As the source endpoint builds the starting point of the forwarding, both pointers MUST be set to "0".

 ### Processing at Routers {#process-router}